twbruce4/Predictive-Modeling-Part-2-Exercises/Exercises_Full.md

 confidence \> 0.3 and lift \> 3.
 This was done to create a concise list of rules that had high confidence and items that customers were 3x more likely to purchase.
-Some of these rulese include customers who buy tropical fruit and whipped/sour cream will mostlikey also buy yogurt (45% confident).
-This makes sense because the customer is likely shopping for breakfast items or desert and these all would go together.
+Some of these rulese include customers who buy tropical fruit and whipped/sour cream will most likely also buy yogurt (45% confident).
+This makes sense because the customer is likely shopping for breakfast items or dessert and these all would go together.
 Another rule to highlight is customers who buy chicken and whole milk will likely buy root vegetables (34% confident).
 This could be basic essentials for any household or customers making chicken soup.